MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Whether to enable CSS authoring hints in the **Styles** panel of the **Elements** tool to display information tooltips next to inactive or deprecated properties.

-In Canary v105, this checkbox has no effect.
+In Canary v105 and later, this checkbox has no effect.
 When this feature is implemented, this feature will provide help when writing or inspecting CSS in the **Styles** panel.
 Small information icons will appear next to CSS properties that are inactive (or deprecated).

 Status:
 *  This checkbox is not present in Microsoft Edge Stable v103.
-*  This checkbox is present in Microsoft Edge Canary v105.
+*  This checkbox is present in Microsoft Edge Canary v106.

 <!-- ====================================================================== -->